Short Bio

-Michael Quinn is a critic, essayist, and storyteller exploring books, identity, and culture through a gay lens.
+Michael Quinn is a Brooklyn-based critic, essayist, and editor exploring books, identity, and culture through a gay lens.

 He examines how books shape culture, how queer narratives challenge dominant ideas, and how literature can expand the way we see ourselves—and each other.